KxSystems/docs/docs/wp/corporate-actions.md

 ---
-title: "Temporal data: a kdb+ framework for corporate actions | White Papers | documentation for q and kdb+"
+title: "Temporal data: a kdb+ framework for corporate actions | documentation for q and kdb+"
 author: Sean Rodgers
 date: March 2014
 description: Examines a kdb+ framework which can be used to apply corporate action adjustments on the fly to equity tick data
 keywords: adjustment, corporate action, cash dividend, dividend, framework, name change, reference data, spin off, stock split, temporal data
 ---
-White paper
-{: #wp-brand}

 # Temporal data:<br>A kdb+ framework for corporate actions

 by [Sean Rodgers](#author)
 {: .wp-author}

 kdb+ is leveraged in many financial institutions across the globe and has built a well-earned reputation as a high-performance database, appropriate for capturing, storing and analyzing enormous amounts of data.
 It is essential that any large-scale kdb+ system has an efficient design so that time to value is kept to a minimum and the end users are provided with useful functionality.